poepoejoejoe/mmo-game/ideas.md

 ### Current
+- echos can't recharge resonance when in echo form?

 ### Idea backlog
+- echos and defending themselves?
-- need to think about dying over all, and as echo
+- need to think about dying over all, and as echo. i think just respawn at sanctuary
 - need to consider if want to make it so that the quest unlocks recipes?

 ### Ui improvements